 In my experience many people who have been told they have a personality disorder (especially borderline personality disorder) or have complex needs experienced trauma in early life.

 A BIT ABOUT MY APPROACH TO THERAPY

 My initial training in counselling was as a humanistic-integrative therapist, the key modalities were Person-Centred Approach, Gestalt Therapy and Transactional Analysis (TA).
 A core theme that runs through these modalities is existentialism and I have undertaken further training in existential therapy.
-In addition I have undertaken further training in trauma-focused counselling including EMDR and 'third wave' CBT approaches - Acceptance and Commitment Therapy (ACT) and Compassion Focused Therapy (CFT).
+In addition I have undertaken further training in trauma-focused counselling including Eye Movement Desensitisation & Reprocessing (EMDR )and 'third wave' CBT approaches - Acceptance and Commitment Therapy (ACT) Dialectical Behaviour Therapy (DBT) and Compassion Focused Therapy (CFT).
 My current approach is a trauma-focused, integrative therapist.